neilang/ptv_timetable/README.md

 # PtvTimetable

-A ruby gem for interacting with the PTV timetable API.
+A ruby gem for interacting with the [PTV timetable API](https://www.data.vic.gov.au/raw_data/ptv-timetable-api/6056).

+## Usage

+To use this gem you will need to request a `devid` and `secret key`.
+Instructions on how to do this are available in the [API specificationn](https://www.data.vic.gov.au/raw_data/ptv-timetable-api/6056).

 ```ruby
 api = PtvTimetable::API.new('devid', 'secret_key')